Home Majors International Relations

-International Relations Degree
+International Relations

 Students study global politics, diplomacy, international law, national security policy, and the complex relationships between nations and international organizations.
 Graduates typically pursue careers in the State Department, intelligence agencies, international organizations, defense contractors, foreign policy think tanks, and global consulting firms.
 This major provides direct preparation for careers in diplomacy, defense, and global affairs.

-What International Relations Graduates Do
+What International Relations graduates do

 Your understanding of global power dynamics opens doors in government, academia, and the private sector.
 Initially, you might work as a junior analyst, helping senior staff by researching security threats or drafting sections of policy memos.
 With experience, you could progress to managing a team at a federal agency, overseeing projects that implement foreign policy on the ground.
 Alternatively, you could pursue a career as a political scientist at a think tank, spending your days in deep research and writing influential reports, or become a professor, teaching and conducting your own research on international conflict.